Yusufzai: Yusufzai Chieftaincy

 After 1675, the Yusufzai Chieftaincy was divided into 32 areas which was remained under each Yusufzai tribal Mashar (Leader).

-In 1586, Akbar the Great tried to invade Malakand in the Battle of the Malandari Pass (1586) but failed and it become the greatest disaster to Mughal empire in the era of Akbar.
+In 1586, Akbar the Great invaded Swat but his campaign failed at the Battle of Malandari Pass and it become the greatest disaster to Mughal empire in the era of Akbar.

 Skirmishes with Mughal forces

 During the 1580s, many Yusufzais and Mandanrs rebelled against the Mughals and joined the Roshani movement of Pir Roshan.
-In late 1585, Moghul emperor Akbar sent military forces under Zain Khan Koka and Birbal to crush the rebellion.
+In late 1585, Mughal emperor Akbar sent military forces under Zain Khan Koka and Birbal to crush the rebellion.
 In February 1586, about 8,000 Mughal soldiers, including Birbal, were killed near the Karakar Pass between Swat and Buner by the Yusufzai lashkar led by Kalu Khan.
 This was the greatest disaster faced by the Mughal Army during Akbar's reign.

 In 1630, under the leadership of Pir Roshan's great-grandson, Abdul Qadir, thousands of Pashtuns from the Yusufzai, Mandanrs, Kheshgi, Mohmand, Afridi, Bangash, and other tribes launched an attack on the Mughal Army in Peshawar.
 In 1667, the Yusufzai again revolted against the Mughals, with one of their chiefs in Swat proclaiming himself the king.
 Muhammad Amin Khan brought a 9,000 strong Mughal Army from Delhi to suppress the revolt.
-Although the Mughal Emperor Aurangzeb was able to conquer the southern Yusufzai plains within the northern Kabul valley, he failed to wrest Swat and the adjoining valleys from the control of the Yusufzai.
+Although the Mughal Emperor Aurangzeb was able to conquer the southern Yusufzai plains within the northern Kabul Valley, he failed to wrest Swat and the adjoining valleys from the control of the Yusufzai.